Will Youmans

 William Lafi Youmans (born February 9, 1978) is an American professor, activist, and former rapper.

+Education

 Youmans graduated from the University of Michigan with a bachelor's degree in political science in 2000.
 In 2003, he graduated from the University of California, Berkeley School of Law with a Juris Doctor degree.
 Youmans has a PhD in communication studies at his undergraduate alma mater, Michigan.

+Family background

 His mother is from Nazareth.
 His grandparents are Arab citizens of Israel, but he prefers to describe them as Palestinians.
 Youmans was troubled by the disadvantage and disrespect towards them that he witnessed when visiting them at the age of 17.

 Hip hop music

 Youmans performed as hip hop artist 'Iron Sheik' from 2000 - 2006, and released Camel Clutch 2003 and Yet We Remain.
 Part of the Palestinian hip hop movement, much of his music related to the historical plight of Palestinians.
 Iron Sheik was featured in the BBC, CNN, The New York Times, and the French edition of Rolling Stone.
 He performed regularly throughout the United States, and appeared in Egypt, Lebanon, and the United Kingdom.
 He was profiled in an exhibit at the Arab American National Museum in Dearborn, Michigan.